hipe/tmx/kiss-rdb-doc/865-the-toml-adaptation-for-attributes.md

 ## validating/normalizing values

-TODO :#here2. we hate this. separately there's concerns for validating/normalizing those values in request vs validating those values present in the document. there's type-ism to worry about..
+EDIT :#here2. we hate this. separately there's concerns for validating/normalizing those values in request vs validating those values present in the document. there's type-ism to worry about..